joergen7/cre/README.md

 run( {'or', X1, X2}, _UsrInfo )  -> {ok, X1 orelse X2}.
 ```

-The worker also requires implementing six other callback functions.
-These are, however, simplistic since neither file staging nor error handling have to be performed.
+The worker also requires implementing eight other callback functions.
+These are, however, simplistic since neither file staging nor error handling have to be performed and preparation and cleanup are trivial.

 #### Implementation of the Client